fbrainlytcs/Advertising-Portfolio-Project_Analysing-Google-Ads-Sales-Data/README.md

    3.	"_data anaytics training_": Exceptional efficiency with over 2,400 conversions.

 __3. Data Integrity & Analytical Rigor__<br>
 The raw data contained significant noise, including four variations of campaign names and multiple geographical misspellings (e.g., "Hydrebad").
-By consolidating these into a single "Data Analytics Course" campaign, we discovered that the performance is much more centralized and stable than fragmented reporting would suggest.
+By consolidating these into a single "Data Analytics Course" campaign, it is discovered that the performance is much more centralized and stable than fragmented reporting would suggest.

 __4. Strategic Recommendations for Long-term Sustainability__<br>
 Based on the 6.98x ROAS, the following three-pillar strategy are proposed for the upcoming fiscal year: